digital-asset/daml/docs/source/daml/reference/choices.rst

 A secondary difference is that starting with ``choice`` allows choice observers to be attached to the choice.
 They will see all consequences of the action, along with other stakeholders.

+Choice observers are in "Early Access".
+They are only available if you target LF 1.dev by ``--target 1.dev`` or similar.

 .. literalinclude:: ../code-snippets/Structure.daml
    :language: daml
    :start-after: -- start of choice observer snippet